daily word - in your place

 Add new comment

-daily word - money or satisfaction?
+daily word - friends

 Dale Cresap's picture